himanth-dev/spotify-clone-frontend/README.md

 2. Open `index.html` in your browser.

 ## Folder Structure
-spotify-clone-frontend/
+project/
-├─ index.html
+├── index.html
-├─ style.css
+├── style.css
-├─ access/ # images used in the project
+└── assets/
-└─ preview/ # screenshots (optional)
+    └── images and icons used in UI

 ## Notes
 This is a front-end clone intended for UI practice.
 No authentication or music streaming backend is implemented.